Buckley On Sobran

 Transcript

 01 — Intro.
 And Radio Derb is on the air!
-Welcome, listeners.
-I hope you have all recovered from your Christmas hangovers and surfeits of fruitcake, turkey, and plum pudding.
-This is of course your abstemiously genial host John Derbyshire with my last podcast of 2024.
+Welcome, listeners and readers.
+This is of course your gratuitously genial host John Derbyshire with a look at the news.

 Here we go.
 Continue reading